Cyclic reduction densities for elliptic curves: The density of the set of primes of cyclic reduction

 Note that by \eqref{HWbound}, the function $\pi_K(x, K_m)$ vanishes for $m>\sqrt x+1$, so the infinite sum of integers in \eqref{cyclicprimes<x} is actually finite, and therefore convergent.

-In order to obtain the desired asymptotic relation $\# S_{E/K}(x)\sim \delta_{E/K} \cdot x/\log x$ claimed in Theorem \ref{extendedSerre}, we want to use the asymptotic relations $\pi_K(x, K_m)\sim \frac{1}{[K_m:K]} \cdot x/\log x$.
-Dividing both sides in \eqref{cyclicprimes<x} by $x/\log x$, it comes down to interchanging the infinite sum and the limit $x\to\infty$ in the right hand side of \eqref{cyclicprimes<x}.
-This requires GRH to bound the error terms in these asymptotic relations, and a variant of Hooley's argument in \cite{Hooley}.
-Murty \cite{Murty1}*{Theorem 1} has shown that in this setting, one can prove under GRH that the inclusion-exclusion density is correct if $[K_m:K]$ grows sufficiently rapidly with $m$ (as it does in our case) and \emph{two} conditions are satisfied.
-The first condition is that the root discriminant of the division fields $K_m$ does not grow too rapidly with $m$, as follows.
+In order to obtain the desired asymptotic relation $\# S_{E/K}(x)\sim \delta_{E/K} \cdot x/\log x$ we use the asymptotic relations $\pi_K(x, K_m)\sim \frac{1}{[K_m:K]} \cdot x/\log x$.
+After dividing both sides in \eqref{cyclicprimes<x} by $x/\log x$, the problem in obtaining \eqref{deltasum} lies in interchanging the infinite sum and the limit $x\to\infty$ in the right hand side of \eqref{cyclicprimes<x}.
+This can be done if one assumes GRH in order to bound the error terms in the asymptotic relations for $\pi_K(x, K_m)$ and adapts the argument of Hooley found in~\cite{Hooley}.
+More precisely, Murty \cite{Murty1}*{Theorem 1} has shown that in this setting, for the density of $S_{E/K}$ to be equal (under GRH) to the the inclusion-exclusion density \eqref{deltaEK} it is enough to show that $[K_m:K]$ grows sufficiently rapidly with $m$ (as it does for division fields) and that \emph{two} conditions are satisfied.
+The first condition is that the root discriminants of the division fields $K_m$ do not grow too rapidly with $m$, as follows.

 \begin{prop} For $m\in \Z_{>0}$ tending to infinity, we have

 \end{prop}

 Note that the quantity in the Proposition is $[K:\Q]$ times the logarithm of the ordinary root discriminant $|\Delta_{K_m}|^{1/[K_m:\Q]}$.